A BRIEF HISTORY OF NAZI GERMANY

 The German Economy

 The Nazis managed to eliminate unemployment in Germany.
 Partly they did this by rearming (even though this meant breaking the Versailles Treaty).
 In 1935 Hitler announced that Germany had an air force.
 He also introduced conscription.
-In 1936 German troops entered the demilitarised zone of the Rhineland.
+In 1936 German troops entered the demilitarized zone of the Rhineland.
 Britain and France did nothing.

 Hitler also built roads called autobahns across Germany and he built great public buildings such as the Olympic Stadium for the 1936 Berlin Olympics.
 All this helped to reduce unemployment.

 However although there was full employment workers were paid low wages (to keep the German industrialists happy).
 They also worked long hours.
 In the 1930s they worked an average of 49 hours a week.
 During the Second World War this was increased to 60 hours a week or more.
 To try and keep the workers happy an organisation was formed called (Strength Through Joy).
 Some workers went on cheap holidays to places like Norway and Italy.
-However, more often the organised cheap concerts and trips to the theatre.
+However, more often the organised cheap concerts and trips to the theater.

 Hitler's attitude to women was simple.
 They were to be mothers and housewives.
 Their role was summed up in the phrase kinder, kuche and kirche (children, kitchen and church).
 In Nazi Germany married women were encouraged to give up their jobs and they were encouraged to have children.
 Women who had four children were given a bronze medal.
 Women who had six were given a silver medal and women who had eight were given a gold medal.
 During the Second World War other nations conscripted women to work in industry but Hitler refused to do that.

 Hitler hated Jews.
 In April 1933 he ordered a boycott of Jewish shops.
 Also in 1933 a law called 'The Law for the Restoration of the Professional Civil Service' banned Jews from working in government jobs.
 Then in 1935 Hitler passed the Nuremberg laws.
-The Law for the Protection of German Blood and Honour made it illegal for Jews to marry 'Aryans' (people of Germanic descent) or even to have sexual intercourse with them.
+The Law for the Protection of German Blood and Honor made it illegal for Jews to marry 'Aryans' (people of Germanic descent) or even to have sexual intercourse with them.
 The Reich Citizenship Law stated that Jews could not be German citizens.

 Worse was to come.
 On 7 November 1938 a Polish Jew called Herschel Grynzpan shot a German official called Ernst Von Rath at the German embassy in Paris.
 In response the Germans attacked Jews and Jewish property on 9 November 1938.
 Jewish homes and shops were attacked and so many windows were broken it was called Kristallnacht (crystal night).
 Thousands of Jews were sent to concentration camps.
 The Nazis also decided that the rest of the Jews must pay a fine of 1,000 million marks and they were not eligible for insurance payments.